Linaro/lava/man/lava-run.rst

   -h, --help          show this help message and exit --job-id ID         Job identifier.
 This alters process name for easier
                       debugging
-  --output-dir DIR    Directory for temporary ressources --validate          validate the job file, do not execute any steps.
+  --output-dir DIR    Directory for temporary resources --validate          validate the job file, do not execute any steps.
                       The description is saved into description.yaml